 - For the next layer, start about a half an inch from the layer below so that it slightly overlaps.
 Continue to make this scale effect with the buttercream so that it covers the entire outside of the cake.

 - When you get to the top of the cake, frost upwards and towards the top center of the cupcake.

 - Use an offset spatula to smear white buttercream frosting onto your cake board.
 Then, pipe various lines of light and dark blue frosting onto the board.
 Then, use an offset spatula in a back and forth motion to blend the colours together.

 - Cut out your two mermaid tail templates, and tape them back to back onto a bamboo skewer.
 Then, place it over the top of the cake.

-I’ve always want to embrace Ariel from the little mermaid, and now I finally can! 🐠
+I’ve always want to be Ariel from the Little Mermaid, and now I finally can be! 🐠

 For the printable recipe click here: http://bit.ly/MCAmermaidcake

 What You’ll Need:

 - 2 batches of buttercream frosting coloured light blue, dark blue, purple, and teal (leave ½ cup of frosting white!)

 - 2 batches of chocolate mudcake (three 6’’ mudcakes)